WeCanCodeIT/wcci-columbus-2017-parttime-summer/exercises/atm/README.md

 - a *method* with the signature `void withdraw(double amount)` that decreases the value of `balance` by `amount`.

-Update your `AtmClient` to:
+Update your `AtmClientApp` to:
 - offer a `Press 2 to withdraw funds` option.
 - prompt the user for a withdrawal amount.
 - call the `withdraw` method with the specified amount.

 #### Allow balance inquiries.

-Update your `AtmClient` to:
+Update your `AtmClientApp` to:
 - offer a `Press 3 to check balance` option.
 - display the current balance when this option is chosen.

 #### Input loop

-Update your `AtmClient`, adding a `Press 4 to exit` option.
+Update your `AtmClientApp`, adding a `Press 4 to exit` option.
 Keep prompting the user to select an option until they enter `4` to exit, then print a goodbye message.
 ## Examples

 ```bash